AdarsHH30/Healix/frontend/DATABASE.md

 CREATE POLICY "Users can delete their own progress"
   ON public.user_progress FOR DELETE
   USING (auth.uid() = user_id);

+-- RLS Policies for quotes table
+CREATE POLICY "Anyone can view active quotes"
+  ON public.quotes FOR SELECT
+  USING (is_active = true);

+CREATE POLICY "Authenticated users can insert quotes" ON public.quotes FOR INSERT
+  WITH CHECK (auth.uid() IS NOT NULL);

+CREATE POLICY "Users can update their own quotes"
+  ON public.quotes FOR UPDATE
+  USING (auth.uid() = created_by);

+CREATE POLICY "Users can delete their own quotes"
+  ON public.quotes FOR DELETE
+  USING (auth.uid() = created_by);

+-- RLS Policies for nutrition_plans table
+CREATE POLICY "Anyone can view active nutrition plans" ON public.nutrition_plans FOR SELECT
+  USING (is_active = true);

+CREATE POLICY "Authenticated users can insert nutrition plans" ON public.nutrition_plans FOR INSERT
+  WITH CHECK (auth.uid() IS NOT NULL);

+CREATE POLICY "Users can update their own nutrition plans" ON public.nutrition_plans FOR UPDATE
+  USING (auth.uid() = created_by);

+CREATE POLICY "Users can delete their own nutrition plans" ON public.nutrition_plans FOR DELETE
+  USING (auth.uid() = created_by);

 -- Create a function to automatically create user profile on signup CREATE OR REPLACE FUNCTION public.handle_new_user()